Rabouge

-Rabouge is an historical German card game for any number of players and played with French-suited cards.
+Rabouge is a German card game for any number of players and played with French-suited cards.
 The aim is to discard one's cards as quickly as possible to a central pile.
 The game resembles Russian Bank patience for two, but is easier to play.

 Name

 Rabouge goes under various other names including Rappuse, Rapuse, Grabuge, Grabouge, Rapouse and Rabuse.
 Despite its French-sounding names, it appears to be of Dutch or north German origin.

 History

 It appears highly likely that Rabouge emerged in the second half of the 18th century.
 Its first rules were published in 1808 in Das neue Königliche l'Hombre.
-By around 1830 it had fallen out of fashion, but then experienced a revival, becoming "very popular" in late 19th century Germany and surviving into the early 20th.
+By around 1830, it had fallen out of fashion, but then experienced a revival, becoming "very popular" in late 19th century Germany and surviving into the early 20th.
 Bespoke Spades-only packs were made for it during this second wave of popularity.

 Players

 The game may be played by any number of players from three (some rules: two) upwards.